strath-ace/TITAN/README.md

 ```

 #### AMGio
 AMGio is a library that is required to perform mesh adaptation when running high-fidelity simulations.
 To install the AMGio library, one must clone the following github page to the TITAN/Executables folder: <https://github.com/bmunguia/amgio>.
-THe user can the proceed to the installation using
+The user can the proceed to the installation using

 ```console
 (.venv) $ pip install -e amgio/su2gmf/